rdsea/iCOMOTSensors/IoTCloudUnits/genericalarmgenerator/README.md

 * WARNING
 * CRITICAL

-This can be extended
+This can be extended furthermore.

 ### location
-Can be long and lat of GPS
+Can be long and lat of GPS or geohash.
+It would be better to use real GPS/geohash by selecting suitable locations (e.g. using Google Map)

 ### type of objects
+It is up to the developer to define them.
+Examples are:

 *  container
 *  crane
 *  vessel